 Fortunately, this error was voided later.

-If you google “errors in legal documents”, you will find many similar cases.
+Google “errors in legal documents”, and you will find many similar cases.
 In general, spelling and grammar purity is vital for contracts and agreements.
 But you can’t achieve it easily.

 Stats say that lawyers spend 35% of their time revising, editing, and proofreading.
 If revision and editing require a human eye and attention to detail, proofreading can be easily delegated.

 Who can do this job great?
 Digital spelling and grammar checkers.